Introduction

 smokers.

-found on the ocean floors and that all life on our planet required sunlight to
+Scientists had long believed that nothing could live at the great pressures found on the ocean floors and that all life on our planet required sunlight to thrive.
+Both of these theories were proven incorrect in 1977 when the first hydrothermal vents were discovered.

-Bacteria are the basis of
+Bacteria are basis of the food chain in the vent area

 Giant tube worms, long necked barnacles, giant clams all lived in communities